Sofia-UX-UI/portfolio-v.4/content/post/shortcodes/index.md

 {{< youtube "lWBQpBwquPE" >}}

-## Project overview
+## Project Overview

 Nomad's notes is a collaborative end-to-end game developed as a joint project between Indie Game developers and User Experience master students from Falmouth University.
 The PC game embraces our cosmopolitan nature offering a combination of language learning and entertainment.
-The team member members were: Jess Bradshaw (Artist, Developer), Kristen Hickey (Illustrator, Graphic Designer), Sofía Orellano (UX/UI), Ben Watson (Developer).
+The team member members were: Jess Bradshaw (Artist, Developer), Kristen Hickey (Illustrator, UX/UI), Sofía Orellano (UX/UI, Localization), Ben Watson (Developer).

 | Field   | Role     | Duration   |
 | --------  | -------- | ------ |